Skip to content

 Think of Sarah, a freelance graphic designer who started an LLC five years ago.
 She decided to pivot to full-time employment and simply stopped taking clients, assuming her LLC would just fade away.
 Fast forward to 2026, and she received a notice from her state’s Secretary of State for unpaid annual report fees and late penalties, accumulating to over $500.
 Worse, a former client sued for a breach of contract issue that arose after she’d technically stopped operating but hadn’t legally dissolved the LLC, potentially exposing her personal assets.

-This guide will walk you through the comprehensive process of how to dissolve an LLC properly, ensuring you meet all legal and financial requirements to close your business without incurring unnecessary headaches.
+This guide will walk you through the complete process of how to dissolve an LLC properly, ensuring you meet all legal and financial requirements to close your business without incurring unnecessary headaches.

 Step 1: Consult Your Operating Agreement